Zerion API vs Allium: A Comprehensive Comparison

 Zerion API uses customized enterprise pricing:

-• Proven scale, tested by products like OpenSea and Bungee
+• Proven scale, used by products like OpenSea

 Allium offers free tiers and enterprise contracts:

-Both Allium and Zerion offer free tiers that make exploration accessible.
-Both scale to enterprise throughput, but Allium explicitly targets institutional use cases while Zerion focuses on wallet-scale production deployments.
+Both scale to enterprise throughput.
+Allium explicitly targets enterprise data teams while Zerion focuses on enterprise-scale production deployments.

 Use cases and when to choose each